-Similarly, the study explored in this article was published in the Journal of the American Heart Association, and, unfortunately, may never make it in front of the reproductive endocrinologists and OB/GYNs who actually care for women and couples suffering from infertility.
+Similarly, the study explored in this article was published in the Journal of the American Heart Association, a medical journal for cardiologists, and, unfortunately, may never make it in front of the reproductive endocrinologists and OB/GYNs who actually care for women and couples suffering from infertility.
 Sadly, if OB/GYNs and general practitioners aren’t reading these highly relevant studies, then the likelihood that their own patients will receive adequate education and informed consent to the many risks of ART (and hormonal birth control use) is low.

 Restorative reproductive medicine can help couples overcome infertility

 So what is a couple struggling with infertility to do?
 Although ART may seem like the only option for couples struggling with infertility, it’s not.
 Infertile couples can be treated using restorative reproductive medicine (RRM), a branch of medicine that seeks to find the root cause(s) of infertility and performs interventions intended to restore fertility and improve overall health, leading, hopefully, to natural conception.
 Currently, three medical approaches—Natural Procreative Technology (NaProTechnology), FEMM, and NeoFertility—use restorative reproductive medicine to effectively (and often, affordably) treat infertility without ART, thereby avoiding any increased harm to mother and child.